SUwonglab/PECA/README.md

 common module of two conditions: ${Group1}_${Group2}_common_module.txt

-Files PooledNetwork.txt or PooledModuole.txt can be used to visilize the network by cytoscype, and the node lable is given in file Node_lable.txt.
+Files PooledNetwork.txt or PooledModuole.txt can be used to visualize the network by cytoscype, and the node lable is given in file Node_lable.txt.
 "1" and "-1" in PooledNetwork.txt or PooledModuole.txt represent "Activation" and "Repression" respectively.
 "1" and "2" in Node_lable.txt represent the gene is Group1 specific or Group2 specific.

 ## Requirements: